mburolla/siu-java-assignments/java-II-assignments.md

 ### Ex.
 6 OOP Calclator
 Write a Java Program that contains a class called `Calculator`.
 This program performs the functionality found in Java I Ex.
-7, with the additional capabilities:
+7, with the additional capability:
-- The program loops forever until "done" is entered by the user
-- The program displays the history of all the calculations and terminates when "history" is entered by the user
+- The program displays the history of all the calculations and terminates when "done" is entered by the user

 Examples: